mzabani/codd/README.md

 - Checksums of your Database to help minimize chances that your Production Database differs from your Development Database.
 This checksum is done in a way such that different developers writing SQL migrations that affect the same Database objects become merge conflicts, but touching distinct DB objects does not lead to conflicts.
 Currently, codd **can't guarantee complete schema equality**, so beware of that.
 - A way to apply pending SQL migrations in a single DB Transaction when possible, rolling back in case checksums mismatch before committing.

-**It is only compatible with PostgreSQL version 10, 11 and 12 (should also work with 13 but only supporting v12's features).
+**It is only compatible with PostgreSQL version 10 to 13.
 No other databases are currently supported.**

 ## Installing Codd